How I Overcame the Technical Gap as a PM at Holistics

 Knowledge gaps

-• Holistics spanned the whole data value chain, but the public docs were written for seasoned analysts—lots of jargon, few stories.
+• Holistics covered the entire data value chain, but most public docs were written for seasoned analysts.
+Lots of jargon, very few stories.

 Skill gaps